-The exhibition, a better nectar, is divided between the Gillespie Museum and the Hand Art Center.
-At both locations, visitors are provided a human-scaled experience of a bee's intimate sensorial journey from its underground nest to an audibly and visually pulsating world.
-The centerpiece at the HAC is “Resonant Nest,” a multi-sensory, human-scaled bumblebee nest that resonates human voice interpretations of bee communication composed by long-time collaborator Robert Hoehn.
-The “Bee Purple” installation's immersive light projections emulate bees' spectrally shifted experience of the color wavelengths that attract them to floral patterns and nectar.
+The spring 2018 exhibition, a better nectar, was divided between the Gillespie Museum and the Hand Art Center.
+At both locations, visitors were provided a human-scaled experience of a bee's intimate sensorial journey from its underground nest to an audibly and visually pulsating world.
+The centerpiece at the HAC was artist Jessica Rath's creation, “Resonant Nest,” a multi-sensory, human-scaled bumblebee nest that resonated human voice interpretations of bee communication composed by long-time collaborator Robert Hoehn.
+The “Bee Purple” installation's immersive light projections emulated bees' spectrally shifted experience of the color wavelengths that attract them to floral patterns and nectar.

-Jessica Rath's "Resonant Nest" will be on display at Stetson's Hand Art Center.
-This small section of “Resonant Nest” is part of the 14 cells that make up the human-scaled bumblebee nest with each cell designed to be acoustically resonant to fill the exhibition with the sound of foraging.
+Jessica Rath's "Resonant Nest" was on display at Stetson's Hand Art Center from January 26 - March 3, 2018.
+This small section of “Resonant Nest” was part of the 14 cells that made up the human-scaled bumblebee nest, with each cell designed to be acoustically resonant to fill the exhibition with the sound of foraging.

 "Bee Purple" emulates bees' color experience attracting them to flowers and nectar.

-The Gillespie Museum will feature “Staminal Evolution,” a seven-foot version of a tiny anther within a manzanita flower.
-The artwork is based on flowers that require “buzz pollination,” a process in which bees vibrate a certain frequency to open the flower and thus release its pollen.
-The sculpture emits a score representing pollen flowing from the anther hole.
+The Gillespie Museum featured “Staminal Evolution,” a seven-foot version of a tiny anther within a manzanita flower.
+The artwork was based on flowers that require “buzz pollination,” a process in which bees vibrate a certain frequency to open the flower and thus release its pollen.
+The sculpture emitted a sound score representing pollen flowing from the anther hole.

-"Staminal Evolution (Arctostaphylos)" will be on display at the Gillespie Museum.
+"Staminal Evolution (Arctostaphylos)" was on display at the Gillespie Museum.

-A research station at the Gillespie features research from the Pollinator Project, including a gallery of digital images of Florida native pollinators, taken by Peter May, Ph.D.
-(Professor of Biology, Stetson); displays of native pollinating insects, assembled by Cynthia Bennington, Ph.D.
-(Professor of Biology, Stetson); and a seed library, from which visitors may “borrow” the seeds of native plants to sow at home.
+Associated with a better nectar exhibition, but still ongoing, are a Research Station and display area at the Gillespie, which features research from the Pollinator Project, including a gallery of digital images of Florida native pollinators, taken by Peter May, PhD (Professor of Biology, Stetson); displays of native pollinating insects, assembled by Cynthia Bennington, PhD (Professor of Biology, Stetson); and a seed library, from which visitors may “borrow” the seeds of native plants to sow at home.
 At the adjacent Rinker Environmental Learning Center (RELC), visitors may tour the Volusia Sandhill Ecosystem, an urban reforestation project, to view and monitor native pollinators in the landscape.

-The Volusia Sandhill Ecosystem on the Gillespie Museum grounds adjacent to the Rinker Environmental Learning Center is the site of ongoing research on native Florida pollinators
+The Volusia Sandhill Ecosystem on the Gillespie Museum grounds adjacent to the Rinker Environmental Learning Center is the site of continuing research on native Florida pollinators.